zhijian-liu/mips-cpu/README.md

 	test-stall
 	test-forwarding
 	test-yamin

-If you want to run a single test case, you can use the following command:
+If you want to run a single unit test case, you may use the following command:

-	cd test/`test-case-name` && make all
+	cd test/<test-name> && make all

-For example, you can check whether the `data forwarding` is implemented correctly by
+For example, you can check whether the `data forwarding` module is implemented correctly by
 	cd test/test-forwarding && make all

 ## License
-`mips-cpu` is released under the [open-source MIT license](https://github.com/zhijian-liu/mips-cpu/blob/master/LICENSE).
+This project is released under the [open-source MIT license](https://github.com/zhijian-liu/mips-cpu/blob/master/LICENSE).